 The following are the top 10 carbohydrate sources for runners.
 Some are best for use during and after exercise, while others are ideal for regular meals and snacks.

 Because they are easy to eat and digest and are loaded with fast-acting carbohydrates (one large banana provides 31 grams of carbs), bananas make the perfect pre-exercise or post-exercise snack.
 Just be sure to have your banana with some form of protein after exercise to promote muscle recovery and repair.

 Strawberries, blueberries, and other berries are among the most nutritious sources of carbohydrate.
 They are rich in vitamins, minerals, and phytonutrients that promote health and performance in all kinds of ways.
 Berries are not the most concentrated source of carbs, however (a full cup of strawberries contains just 12 grams), so don’t rely on them too heavily to meet your daily carbohydrate needs.

-Cereal grains such as brown rice are among the richest sources of carbohydrate.
+Cereal grains such as brown rice or quinoa are among the richest sources of carbohydrate.
 One cup of brown rice has 45 grams of carbohydrate.
 Whole grains such as brown rice are considered healthier than refined grains such as white rice because they contain more fiber, vitamins, and minerals.
-They are also absorbed more slowly (their glycemic index is lower), so they provide more lasting energy and promote less fat storage.
+They are also absorbed more slowly (their glycemic index is lower), so they provide more lasting energy and facilitate less fat storage.